 When Expression Becomes Automated

+We are entering a new technological era shaped by artificial intelligence.
+Machines can now write articles, compose music, generate images, and simulate human conversation.
+Tools that once belonged to science fiction are becoming part of everyday life.
 But beneath the excitement lies a deeper question.
 What happens to identity when machines begin to automate human expression?
-For centuries, identity has grown through memory, culture, ancestry, and shared experience.
+For centuries, identity has been shaped by memory, culture, ancestry, and shared experience.
 It is something inherited, learned, and practised across generations.
+But the future is uncertain, we are at A strange moment in history.

 Artificial intelligence can process data.